 A new sports facility was inaugurated.

-The School’s outdoor basketball court was relayed with a state-of-the-art, FIBA-approved playing surface.
+The School’s outdoor basketball court was re-laid with a state-of-the-art, FIBA-approved, professional playing surface.